 Then consider your revenue.
 What are the chances it drops by 10%?
 25%?
 50%?
-Some simple maths will give you a sense of how long of a runway you have before you run out of cash.
-If you don’t feel like you have enough runway to weather a recession, look for short-term ways to reduce spending.
+Some simple math will give you a sense for how long of a runway you have before you run out of cash.
+If you don’t feel like you have enough runway to weather a recession, look for near-term ways to reduce spending.

 2. Focus on your profitable core

-Remember that revenue is often a vanity number - while it’s nice to say you run a $5M business if you only keep $50K of that, your runway we talked about earlier will be extremly short.
+Remember that revenue is often a vanity number - while it’s nice to say you run a $5M business, if you only keep $50K of that, your runway we talked about earlier will be extremely short.
 Instead, I’ll bet on the $1M business that generates $200K in profit to make it to the other side of a recession.

 3. Remain calm